ICHydro/Riverlabs/docs/en/telemetry/setup-guide.md

 # Telemetry Setup Guide

 !!! abstract "Overview"
-    This guide covers end-to-end setup of cellular telemetry using XBee modules for remote data transmission.
-From hardware installation to first successful transmission.
+    This guide covers end-to-end setup of cellular telemetry using XBee modules for remote data transmission, from hardware installation to first successful transmission.

 ## Overview